 Developing a Case for Support

-The case for support is your most important fundraising document.
+The case for support is your most important fundraising tool.
 You will use it for funding applications, for meetings with donors, on the telephone, face to face, and in your direct mail letters.

-Your case for support will answer the questions that potential donors will ask:
+Your charitable case for support will answer the questions that potential donors will ask:

-How do you make life changes for people?
+How do you make life changes for people or animals or the environment?

 What happens when you deliver your service?